How to Market to Every Filipino: A Complete Guide to SEC Classes A to E

 📌

-Hyper-local OOH — jeepney wraps, public market banners, church bulletin boards — reaches where digital can’t.
+Hyper-local OOH — jeepney wraps, public market banners, church bulletin boards — reaches where digital cannot.
+This is primary channel territory, not supplementary.

 Which Platform for Which Class?